CZ-NIC/dns-probe/doc/Configuration.rst

 :data node: ``<instance-id>/ipv6-allowlist``
 :default: empty

-List of allowed IPv6 addresses to process traffic from.
+List of allowed IPv6 addresses and prefixes to process traffic from.

 By default all IPv6 addresses are allowed.